 3 - Suffering from Delayed-Onset Muscle Soreness After Your Work Out?
 Caffeine May Be Able To Help.

-A study published in the Journal of Strength and Conditioning found that even though the participants in the caffeinated group had completed more repetitions during their lifting sessions they reported less post-workout soreness than their un-caffeinated counterparts.4 Researchers have suggested that the reason for the decrease in post-workout soreness may be linked to caffeine’s aforementioned ability to block adenosine.
+A study published in the Journal of Strength and Conditioning found that even though the participants in the caffeinated group had completed more repetitions during their lifting sessions they reported less post-workout soreness than their un-caffeinated counterparts.
+Researchers have suggested that the reason for the decrease in post-workout soreness may be linked to caffeine’s aforementioned ability to block adenosine, once again proving caffeine’s pre-workout benefits.

-Currently, there are hundreds of studies on the effects of caffeine on the human body.
+Currently, there are hundredsof studies on caffeine health facts on the human body.
 And according to that massive body of research, when it’s taken in moderation and cycled properly, caffeine may offer some surprising benefits.

 You might also like...